-NOMINATING COMMITTEE MR GABRIEL LIM MENG LIANG Committee Chairman & Non-Executive Independent Director MR MIGUEL KO Non-Executive Non-Independent Director MR ANTHONY LIM WENG KIN Lead Independent Director & Non-Executive Independent Director
+NOMINATING COMMITTEE MR GABRIEL LIM MENG LIANG Committee Chairman & MR MIGUEL KO Non-Executive Non-Independent MR ANTHONY LIM WENG KIN Lead Independent Director & Non-Executive Independent Director Director Non-Executive Independent Director

 A majority of the NC members, including the chairman of the NC, are non-executive independent Directors.
-In FY 2022, the NC met twice.
-Mr Gabriel Lim Meng Liang was appointed as chairman of the NC with effect from the conclusion of the AGM held on 29 April 2022.
+In FY 2023, the NC met thrice.
 The NC also reviewed and approved various matters within its remit via circulating papers.

 Under its terms of reference, the NC's scope of duties and responsibilities is as follows:

-- (a) succession plans for Directors, and the structure and membership of the Board Committees; - (b) review and recommend an objective process and criteria for the evaluation of the performance of the Board, Board Committees and Directors; - (c) obligations; - (d) its views to the Board for consideration; and - (e) review whether a Director has been adequately carrying out his or her duties as a Director.
+- review and make recommendations to the Board on the size and composition of the Board, the succession plans for Directors, and the structure and membership of the Board Committees; - (b) review and recommend an objective process and criteria for the evaluation of the performance of the Board, Board Committees and Directors; - (c) ensure continual training and professional development programmes are put in place for the Directors, including ensuring that new Directors are trained to understand their duties and obligations; - (d) consider annually, and as and when circumstances require, if a Director is independent and provide its views to the Board for consideration; and - (e) review whether a Director has been adequately carrying out his or her duties as a Director.